btardio/dataviz_warmups/day5/README.md

 #### Exercise 2 - Palindrome Detection

-Reverse the letters of the words racecar, gregory, nomenclature, repaper and rotavator.
+Reverse the letters of the words racecar, gregory and rotavator.

 Determine if the word is a palindrome.
 A palindrome is a word that is spelled the same way backwards.